Shaken, not stirred: Others

-In the film You Only Live Twice, Bond opts for sake over his usual martini, indicating that he especially likes it when it's served at what he says is the correct temperature of 98.4 F. Tiger Tanaka (Tetsurō Tamba), his host, is impressed and tells Bond he is exceptionally cultured—for a European.
+In the film You Only Live Twice, Bond opts for sake over his usual martini, indicating that he especially likes it when it is served at what he says is the correct temperature of 98.4 F. Tiger Tanaka (Tetsurō Tamba), his host, is impressed and tells Bond he is exceptionally cultured—for a European.

 Aside from alcoholic beverages, Bond is a coffee drinker and eschews tea with a passion, believing it to have been a factor in the fall of the British Empire and referring to it as "a cup of mud" (in Fleming's Goldfinger).
 In the novel Live and Let Die, he expresses his fondness for Jamaican Blue Mountain Coffee—while in the film adaptation he is shown operating (in some sense) a La Pavoni Europiccola lever coffee machine in the kitchen of his flat.
 In the Fleming novel From Russia, with Love he is shown to own a Chemex Coffeemaker and prefers his coffee brewed that way, while in the film version he orders coffee "very black" for breakfast from his hotel's room service; in Kerim Bey (Pedro Armendáriz)'s office he asks for his Turkish coffee "medium sweet" as it is customary to specify the level of sweetness when ordering.
 He also accepts a cup, refusing cream or sugar, from Franz Sanchez (Robert Davi) in Licence to Kill—whereas in Moonraker he refuses a cup of tea offered by Hugo Drax (Michael Lonsdale).
 In The Living Daylights, Bond tastes a cup of café coffee he is served in the Prater Amusement Park, Vienna, making a face when it is not up to his standards.